ACondaway/ACondaway.github.io/_pages/about.md

 In December, 2023, I was very excited to be accepted into AIGCClass@SIC and under the supervision of [Yichao Yan](https://daodaofr.github.io/), the AI Institute of Shanghai Jiao Tong University and [Weiming Zhao](https://zwm0426.github.io), the Student Innovation Center of Shanghai Jiao Tong University.

 In [AIGCClass](https://sjtu-aigc.github.io/), I have worked with other fellows on some fashion topics, our project: CyberLife, have been qualified as the golden prize in China International College Students' Innovation Competition 2024 (CICSIC), Shanghai (which is ranked 2nd in all awesome projects).
-And now our project have been incubated by [miricleplus (YC China)](https://www.miracleplus.com/), as [emagen](https://emagen.cn).
+And now our project have been incubated by [miricleplus (YC China)](https://www.miracleplus.com/), as [Emagen.inc](https://emagen.cn), and I will show great respect to the responsible of the project, now the CEO of the Emagen.inc, Yimao Zhou.

 This autumn, I will also be invited as an interviewer for the recruitment of AIGCClass2024 Members.
 I am looking forward to having deep connection with fresh-hand for AIGC!